ijgnd/anki-tag-toggler/src/config.md

 `after`: What to do to a card after modifying the tags; options are "bury-card", "bury-note", "suspend-card" or "suspend-note".
-Also "suspend" and "bury, which are the same as the "-note" versions.
+Also "suspend" and "bury", which are the same as the "-note" versions.

 Example keybinding to add tags:
     `"h": {"tags": "hard"}`